 I consult to a few Randists (Randians?).
 They aren’t bad people, necessarily, but Ayn Rand lovers’ way of thinking is in trouble.

 Before we continue, let’s remember that Ayn Rand wasn’t a philosopher, but a writer.
 Or at least that’s how she started.
-Rand’s writings were dropped in the right place at the right time to be echoed as philosophy, and this boosted to that higher level.
+Rand’s writings were dropped in the right place at the right time to be echoed as philosophy, and thus boosted to that higher level.
 When pundits are recognized as such in their own lifetimes, that’s generally how it happens.
 1940s and 1950s America was capitalistic, baby, rife for a philosopher to rally behind.

 Speaking as a capitalist, I see its flaws.
 Just as communism works until someone seeks to be a bit more equal than others, capitalism works until rampant disproportion sets in.
 Donald Trump is the living embodiment of disproportion.
 I don’t know the man, but I do know he’s an Ayn Rand fan.